 No, this would defeat the purpose of our making sure the students are all safe, walking through parking lots and into the general public of the shopping areas prevents Temple Beth El to maintain safety standards.
 You may still park outside the gate and walk onto the campus to pick-up your child from the Kehillah Center; however, we will not allow children to walk away from the lobby area without an adult escort.

 What if I am a K-1 parent or I just want to walk in?

-Please be sure to bring your badge or an ID to show our security officer and they will let you down to the classroom or onto the property.
+Please be sure to bring your badge or an ID to show our security officer and they will show you where the Kehillah Center is.

 Students get hungry and a light nosh will help energize them as they learn.
 We’d like all students to have access to snacks that are nut free in the classrooms that we share with other programs during the week.

 Every Sunday, students will be provided a healthy snack during the second part of the morning to keep their energy up during religious school.
 For weekday Hebrew, a snack option will be available at some point during the class time.